The hyperbolic geometry of Markov's theorem on Diophantine approximation and quadratic forms: Introduction

 Both Z{\"u}llig and Ford treat the arrangement of Ford circles using elementary euclidean geometry and do not mention any connection with hyperbolic geometry.
 In Sec.~\ref{sec:hurwitz}, we transfer their proof of Hurwitz's theorem to hyperbolic geometry.
 The conceptual advantage is obvious: One has to consider only three circles instead of infinitely many, because all triples of pairwise touching horocycles are congruent.

 Today, the role of hyperbolic geometry is well understood.
-Continued fraction expansions encode directions for navigating the Farey tessellation of the hyperbolic plane~\cite[pp.~224f]{bonahon09} \cite{hatcher} \cite{series85a}.
-In fact, much was already known to Klein~\cite{klein90} \cite{klein96} and Hurwitz~\cite{hurwitz94}.
-While they never mention horocycles, they knew the other entries of the dictionary, and even use the Farey triangulation.
+Continued fraction expansions encode directions for navigating the Farey tessellation of the hyperbolic plane~\cite{bonahon09,hatcher, series85a}.
+In fact, much was already known to Hurwitz~\cite{hurwitz94} and Klein~\cite{klein90, klein96}.
+According to Klein~\cite[p.~248]{klein96}, they built on Hermite's~\cite{hermite51} purely algebraic discovery of an invariant ``incidence'' relation between definite and indefinite forms, which they translated into the language of geometry.
+While Hurwitz and Klein never mention horocycles, they knew the other entries of the dictionary, and even use the Farey triangulation.
 In the Cayley--Klein model of hyperbolic space, the geometric interpretation of binary quadratic forms is easily established: The projectivized vector space of real binary quadratic forms is a real projective plane and the degenerate forms are a conic section.
 Definite forms correspond to points inside this conic, hence to points of the hyperbolic plane, while indefinite forms correspond to points outside, hence, by polarity, to hyperbolic lines.
 From this geometric point of view, Klein and Hurwitz discuss classical topics of number theory like the reduction of binary quadratic forms, their automorphisms, and the role of Pell's equation.
 Strangely, it seems they never treated Diophantine approximation or Markov's work this way.

 Cohn~\cite{cohn55} noticed that Markov's Diophantine equation~\eqref{eq:markov} can easily be obtained from an elementary identity of Fricke involving the traces of $2\times 2$-matrices.
-Based on this algebraic coincidence, he developed a geometric interpretation of Markov forms as simple closed geodesics in the modular torus~\cite{cohn71} \cite{cohn72}, which is also adopted in this article.
+Based on this algebraic coincidence, he developed a geometric interpretation of Markov forms as simple closed geodesics in the modular torus~\cite{cohn71,cohn72}, which is also adopted in this article.

-A much more geometric interpretation of Markov's equation was discovered by Penner (as mentioned above), as a byproduct of his decorated Teichm{\"u}ller theory~\cite{penner87} \cite{penner12}.
+A much more geometric interpretation of Markov's equation was discovered by Penner (as mentioned above), as a byproduct of his decorated Teichm{\"u}ller theory~\cite{penner87,penner12}.
 This interpretation focuses on ideal triangulations of the modular torus, decorated with a horocycle at the cusp, and the weights of their edges (Sec.~\ref{sec:triangulations}).
 Penner's interpretation also explains the role of simple closed geodesics (Sec.~\ref{sec:arcs_geodesics}).

 Markov's original proof (see~\cite{bombieri07} for a concise modern exposition) is based on an analysis of continued fraction expansions.
 Using the interpretation of continued fractions as directions in the Farey tessellation mentioned above, one can translate Markov's proof into the language of hyperbolic geometry.
 The analysis of allowed and disallowed subsequences in an expansion translates to symbolic dynamics of geodesics~\cite{series85}.